Best Arm Identification for Stochastic Rising Bandits: Problem Formulation

 \end{ass} Intuitively, the $\gamma_i(n)$ represents the \textit{increment} of the real process $\mu_i( \cdot )$ evaluated at the $n$\textsuperscript{th} pull.
 Notice that concavity emerges in several settings, such as the best model selection and economics, representing the decreasing marginal returns~\citep{lehmann2001combinatorial,heidari2016tight}.
+A discussion on the learnability issues when the concavity assumption does not hold is provided in Appendix~\ref{apx:concavity}.

-\textbf{Learning Problem}~~Given a budget, the goal of BAI in the \settingnameshort setting is to select the arm providing the largest expected reward with a large enough probability.
-Unlike the stationary BAI problem, in which the optimal arm is not changing, in this setting, we need to define \emph{when} to evaluate the optimality of an arm.
-We opt to define the optimality by considering the highest expected reward at time $T$.
-Formally, given a time budget $T \in \mathbb{N}$, the optimal arm $i^*$, which we assume unique, satisfies the following:
+\textbf{Learning Problem.}~~The goal of fixed-budget BAI in the \settingnameshort setting is to select the arm providing the largest expected reward with a large enough probability given a fixed budget $T \in \mathbb{N}$.
+Unlike the stationary BAI problem~\citep{audibert2010best}, in which the optimal arm is not changing, in this setting, we need to decide \emph{when} to evaluate the optimality of an arm.
+We define optimality by considering the largest expected reward after $T$ pulls.
+Formally, given a time budget $T$, the optimal arm $i^*(T) \in \dsb{K}$, which we assume unique, satisfies $ i^*(T) \coloneqq \argmax_{i \in \dsb{K}} \mu_i (T)$, where we highlighted the dependence on $T$ as, with different values of the budget, $i^*(T)$ may change.
+Let $i \in \dsb{K} \setminus \{i^*(T)\}$ be a suboptimal arm, we define the suboptimality gap as $\Delta_i(T) \coloneqq \mu_{i^*(T)} (T) - \mu_i (T)$.
+We employ the notation $(i) \in \dsb{K}$ to denote the $i$\textsuperscript{th} best arm at time $T$ (breaking ties arbitrarily), \ie $\Delta_{(2)}(T) \le \dots \le \Delta_{(K)}(T)$.
+Given a rested MAB $\bm{\nu}$ and an algorithm $\mathfrak{A}$ that recommends $\hat{I}^*(T)\in \dsb{K}$, we evaluate its performance with the \emph{error probability}, \ie the probability of recommending a suboptimal arm at the end of the time budget $T$: Furthermore, we also consider the \emph{simple regret}, \ie the expected return difference between the optimal arm $i^*(T)$ pulled from the beginning and the recommended arm $\hat{I}^*(T)$ at the end of the learning process:

-Given the previous definition of an optimal arm, we remark that $i^*$ may change depending on the employed budget value.
-Indeed, we look for the arm with the highest $\mu_i(\cdot)$ when the time budget runs out.
-For all the suboptimal arms $i \in \dsb{K}$ s.t.~$i \neq i^*$, we define the suboptimality gap $\Delta_i(T)$ as:

-Given an algorithm $\mathfrak{U}$ that selects at the end of the learning process $T$ as a candidate optimal arm $\hat{I}^*$, we measure its performance by using the error probability $e_T(\mathfrak{U})$ at time $T$, \ie the probability of recommending a sub-optimal arm at the end of the time budget $T$.\footnote{ We remark that another significant quantity in this setting is represented by the simple regret~\citep{lattimore2020pure}.
-It is easy to show that the error $e_T(\mathfrak{U})$ represents an upper bound for this quantity if the expected rewards lie in $[0,1]$. } Formally:

-\textbf{Problem Characterization}~~In this paragraph, we provide an additional characterization of the problem by considering a specific class of functions to upper bound the increment $\gamma_i (n)$, which is instrumental for part of the theoretical analysis that we provide in what follows.
+\textbf{Polynomial Increments.}~~We now provide a characterization of a specific class of polynomial functions to upper bound the increments $\gamma_i(n)$.